HomeBlog › Track Day Cost

 Season total$6,410100%$916

 The number that surprises people: entry fees and travel/hotels combined are $3,890 — 61% of the entire season budget.
-Consumables (tires, brakes, fluids) add another $1,845.
-That leaves only $635 in fuel — the cost that feels most visible at the pump but is actually the smallest significant line item.
+Consumables (tires, brakes, fluids, and mods) add another $1,845.
+That leaves $675, split between fuel ($635) and miscellaneous costs ($40) — fuel is the cost that feels most visible at the pump but is actually one of the smallest line items.

 What a Single Event Budget Looks Like

-The range in our season — $115 (local autocross) to $1,605 (VIR overnight weekend) — reflects the difference between a local club event and a destination track.
+The range in the example season — $115 (local autocross) to $1,605 (VIR overnight weekend) — reflects the difference between a local club event and a destination track.
 A typical single HPDE day at a regional track with no overnight stay lands like this:

 Add a hotel night and a long drive and you are quickly at $900–$1,200.
 Add fresh tires and you cross $1,500.

-BURNRATE logs your events, breaks down costs by category, and shows your real cost per lap and per season.
+BURNRATE helps you log events, break down costs by category, and see cost per lap, budget pace, and season burn trends.
 Free to start.

 Start Tracking Free